 Data & Analytics (D&A) is the key to unlocking the rich information that businesses hold.
 By effectively interrogating and understanding data, companies can gain greater understanding of the factors affecting their performance – from customer data to environmental influences – and turn this into real advantage.
 Data & Analytics is helping businesses to become smarter, more productive, and better at making predictions.

 D&A also has the power to enhance the assurance process.
-At KPMG we have been using D&A for many years to effectively utilise the data our clients hold.
+At KPMG we have been using D&A for many years to effectively utilize the data our clients hold.
 Over time we have developed a series of software and tools that integrate into our audit, giving us the ability to study entire data populations and that help us to better identify risks and investigate anomalies.

 Now we have taken this innovation to the next level.
 We have developed an audit process that is built with D&A at its heart - delivering a dynamic audit that delivers hindsight, insight and foresight.

-Audits have traditionally focused on looking back; analysing transactions and other data from past activities.
+Audits have traditionally focused on looking back; analyzing transactions and other data from past activities.
 While audits enhance confidence that financial statements comply with standards governing their preparation, they do not release the value of data.

 Using D&A we make the analysis of the past more insightful.
-Rather than sampling transactions data to test a snapshot of activities, we can now analyse all transactions processed, allowing us to identify anomalies and drill down on the items that show the greatest potential of being high risk.
+Rather than sampling transactions data to test a snapshot of activities, we can now analyze all transactions processed, allowing us to identify anomalies and drill down on the items that show the greatest potential of being high risk.
 Our systems automate this process, increasing its ability to produce high quality audit evidence.

 This level of analysis means we can more easily identify trends and anomalies for further investigation.
-It allows us to give organisations greater insights into their past performance.
+It allows us to give organizations greater insights into their past performance.
 And this in turn enables them to take stock of their processes and activities and adjust them to improve performance.